adamtow/geocuts/docs/English.md

 - **Running Music**: A series of location triggers that play your favorite songs or inform you or your friends and family at key points along your running path.

 ![GeoCuts Apple Visitor Center](https://adamtow.github.io/geocuts/images/geocuts-apple-visitor-center.png)

+If you prefer not to run GeoCuts automatically with Cronios, you can also set location-based reminders in the Reminders app.
+Tapping on the notification banner will immediately run GeoCuts and evaluate all of your location triggers.

 ## Table of Contents